pagyP/azurefirewall-microhack/Student/00-prereqs.md

 ## Introduction

-The elements of hack are using a predefined Terraform template to deploy the base environment.
-You will deploy these resources in your Azure subscription in two differents Azure regions: *Brazil South and EastUS2*.
+All the elements of hack are using a predefined Terraform template to deploy the base environment.
+You will deploy these resources in your Azure subscription in two differents Azure regions.

 At the end of this section, your base environment build looks as follows:</br>